The world wonders: Consequences

-The message (and its trailing padding) became infamous, and created some ill feeling, since it appeared to be a harsh criticism by Nimitz of Halsey's decision to pursue the decoy carriers and leave the landings uncovered.
-"I was stunned as if I had been struck in the face", Halsey later recalled.
-"The paper rattled in my hands, I snatched off my cap, threw it on the deck, and shouted something I am ashamed to remember", letting out an anguished sob.
+The message (and its trailing padding) became infamous and created some ill feeling since it appeared to be a harsh criticism by Nimitz of Halsey's decision to pursue the decoy carriers and leave the landings uncovered.
+"I was stunned as if I had been struck in the face," Halsey later recalled.
+"The paper rattled in my hands, I snatched off my cap, threw it on the deck, and shouted something I am ashamed to remember," letting out an anguished sob.
 Rear Admiral Robert Carney, Halsey's chief of staff (who had argued strongly in favor of pursuing the carriers), witnessed Halsey's emotional outburst and reportedly grabbed him by the shoulders and shook him, shouting, "Stop it!
 What the hell's the matter with you?
 Pull yourself together!"
+In Halsey's recollection, he called it an "infernally plausible" message and said, "I was so mad I couldn't talk.
+It was utterly impossible for me to believe that Chester Nimitz had sent me such an insult.
+He hadn't, of course, but I didn't know the truth for several weeks."
 Recognizing his failure, Halsey ordered his fleet south, however the chase north had exhausted the fuel of his light escorts and more time was wasted refueling while Taffy 3 (Task Unit 77.4.3, commanded by Rear Admiral Clifton Sprague) was fighting for its life.
 Halsey returned to Samar with his two fastest battleships, three light cruisers and eight destroyers, but he arrived too late to have any impact on the battle.

+The anonymous ensign who wrote the message had an excellent reputation among his associates and a previously clean record, He was reprimanded and transferred to other duties.
+A 2019 article in the Proceedings magazine of the United States Naval Institute claimed to identify him as a sailor who had been promoted from the enlisted ranks for valor but had never been given formal training on drafting high-level coded communications.